AniCrafter: Customizing Realistic Human-Centric Animation via Avatar-Background Conditioning in Video Diffusion Models: Experiments

-To evaluate the effectiveness of different components, we conduct comprehensive ablation studies on our model architecture.
-Specifically, we compare our full model with: 1) w/o Avatar: a variant that removes avatar renderings as conditional input (using only background video and SMPL-X mesh sequences), and 2) w/o Mask: a variant that excludes the mask strategy described in Sec.~\ref{sec:architecture}.
-Quantitative and qualitative results are presented in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:ablation}, respectively.
-The experiments demonstrate that our complete model, incorporating both 3D-consistent human avatar rendering and the proposed mask strategy, achieves optimal performance.
-Additional video results are available in the video demo.
+\textbf{Network architecture.} To assess the contribution of individual components, comprehensive ablation studies are conducted on the diffusion model architecture.
+Specifically, the full model is compared against two variants: (1) \textit{w/o Avatar}, which removes the ``avatar--background'' encoding and relies solely on the background video and SMPL-X mesh sequences, and (2) \textit{w/o Mask}, which excludes the mask embedding strategy described in Section~\ref{sec:architecture}.
+Quantitative and qualitative results are reported in Table~\ref{tab:ablation} and Fig.~\ref{fig:ablation}, respectively.
+The results indicate that the complete model---integrating both 3D-consistent human avatar rendering and the proposed mask strategy---achieves the best overall performance.